KnowFlux/knowflux.github.io/README.md

 ## Technical Implementation

 - **No Frameworks**: Pure HTML5, CSS3, and Vanilla JavaScript.
-- **Zero Dependencies**: Aside from Google Fonts and the Pagefind index, the site is entirely self-contained for maximum performance and portability.
+- **Zero Dependencies**: Aside from Google Fonts, the Algolia index, and FormSpree for feedback, the site is entirely self-contained for maximum performance and portability.
 - **Deployment**: Hosted as a static site, optimized for modern browsers with built-in cache-busting mechanisms.